Adulting: Understanding Health Insurance (pt. 2)

 One other thing I want to mention is sometimes when you see a provider who is OON, and you ask "do you take my insurance?" they may answer with "we accept all insurances."
 This does not mean the same thing as being "contracted" with an insurance company, nor does it confirm this provider is considered as INN for your plan.
 ALWAYS double check!

 **One thing I want to make clear is that these accounts are not for every day personal use.
-For example, you cannot use these funds to pay for groceries, get gas because you're running low, buy a TV sold during black Friday, or buy a candy bar.
+For example, you cannot use these funds to pay for groceries, get gas because you're on E, buy a TV sold during black Friday, or purchase a candy bar.
 That's when penalties will come knocking on your door.**

 It may be easier to provide a visual with bullet points to show the benefits of each spending account.
 So, here you go!

 Health Savings Account (HSA): this is a savings account that can be used for medical, dental, and vision services, as well as paying for prescriptions.
 You contribute money to this account and sometimes your employer may be kind enough to match what you put in.
 The funds in this account are pre-taxed and can earn interest.
 This account can be available through an employer or through a private insurance.
 This account comes with a visa/mastercard that you use when paying for services.